Skip to content

 2. Information is present, but it is not complete or is inadequate for evaluation purposes.

 3. Adequately meets basic expectations for the criteria with room for improvement.
-Data is in progress.
+Data is in pro

 4. Meets expectations for the criteria, with sufficient detail and clarity.
 Minor improvements possible but overall strong.